nathanesau/angular-tour-of-heroes-flask/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.11.

+A few minor modifications have been made compared to the angular tour of heroes tutorial.
+Most notably, api is a flask API not in-memory.
+Run it using ``python3 api/app.py``.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.